 The Strategic Research and Innovation Agenda also provides valuable underpinning of commercial nuclear service delivery by EU organisations in other countries, bringing financial benefits to European society.
-SNETP continues its commitment to factually inform the public at large about the benefits and challenges of nuclear energy.
-To this end SNETP continues to develop relationships with international/European and national organizations like IAEA, OECD/NEA, WANO, INPRO, GIF WNA, Foratom, WENRA, ENSREG, WENRA, ETSON .... in addition to the European commission services.
+SNETP continues its commitment to factually inform the public about the benefits and challenges of nuclear energy.
+To this end SNETP develops relationships with international/European and national organizations like IAEA, OECD/NEA, WANO, INPRO, GIF WNA, Foratom, WENRA, ENSREG, WENRA, ETSON in addition to the European commission services.

 While safety will always remain a first principle in nuclear research, this update of the Strategic Research and Innovation Agenda emphasizes that research towards affordability, reliability and financial risk mitigation is a requirement for long-term operation and future deployment of nuclear systems.
 After all, without long-term operation and new nuclear deployment in Europe, we will not be able to meet the environmental goals set in international agreements.
-The current Strategic Research and Innovation Agenda has been aligned with the Strategic Energy Technology (SET) Key Action 10 Implementation Plan, with the European green deal plan as well as with the goal of carbon-neutral EU by 2050.
-It also includs the visions of the three SNETP pillars, NUGENIA, ESNII, and NC2I
+The current Strategic Research and Innovation Agenda has been aligned with the Strategic Energy Technology (SET) Key Action 10 Implementation Plan, with the European Green Deal plan as well as with the goal of carbonneutral EU by 2050.
+It also includes the vision of the three SNETP pillars, NUGENIA, ESNII, and NC2I.